 No matter how well-shaped your legs are, just a single varicose vein or unsightly spider vein can ruin the overall look.
 Fortunately, our Michigan Vein Center offers quality varicose vein treatments.
 Read on for more information about varicose vein treatment in Michigan.

 There are two types of problem veins — varicose vein and spider.
 While more common in women, men are prone to this condition as well.
 These types of veins develop due to many factors including:

 • Sedentary lifestyle

-There are several treatment options for varicose veins including compression stockings and exercise.
-More aggressive treatment options include sclerotherapy, laser ablation, and ambulatory phlebectomy.
+There are several varicose veins treatment options including compression stockings and exercise.
+We also treat varicose veins with Varithena and VenaSeal.
+More aggressive varicose veins treatment options include sclerotherapy, laser ablation, and ambulatory phlebectomy.

 This is a minimally invasive procedure performed under local anesthesia.
 A thin catheter is inserted into the vein via a small puncture near the knee.
-A laser light is then inserted through the catheter and the laser energy seals the faulty vein to cut off blood flow.
-The vein will subsequently be dissolved into the body.
+Laser light is then inserted through the catheter and the laser energy seals the faulty vein to cut off blood flow.
+The vein will then be dissolved into the body.

 Benefits of Endovenous Laser Ablation:

-This minimally invasive surgical technique removes the larger surface of varicose veins and is often done in conjunction with endovenous laser ablation.
+This minimally invasive surgical technique takes out the larger surface of varicose veins and is often done in conjunction with endovenous laser ablation.

-Under local anesthesia, tiny punctures are made through which the veins are removed.
+Under local anesthesia, tiny punctures are made through which the veins are taken out.

-Small sutures close the punctures, with minimal scaring.
+Small sutures close the punctures, with minimal scarring.